Soul on Fire: Production

 In October 2023, it was announced that Macy, Corbett, Courtney and several other actors were cast in the film.
 Since the 2023 SAG-AFTRA strike was occurring at the time, the filmmakers were granted an interim agreement to allow the film to be made.
 Filming began in Missouri in November 2023.
 Filming specifically occurred in Maplewood, Missouri.
 Filming also took place in Saint Louis University.
-Modern day scenes were shot at the New Busch Stadium while older scenes use special effects to depict the circular shaped Busch Memorial Stadium before it was demolished in 2005.
+Modern day scenes were shot at the New Busch Stadium while older scenes use special effects to depict the circular shaped Busch Memorial Stadium, which had been demolished in 2005.

 Mark Isham was hired to compose the score.
 Among the songs used in the soundtrack is "Wedding Song (There Is Love)" and "Soul on Fire" by Third Day.

 Release

-Soul on Fire was released on October 10, 2025.
+Soul on Fire movie was released on October 10, 2025.

 Reception

 Box office

-As of 11 November 2025, Soul on Fire has grossed $7.4 million.
+In the United States and Canada, Soul on Fire grossed $7.4 million at the box office.
+It opened at No. 6, its first of two consecutive weeks in the Top 10 at the domestic box office.